rovale/Innoexp4/docs/Stories.md

 - [ ] What to measure? - *Example: is the door open or closed?
 What is the current temperature?
 What is the air quality?*
 - [ ] Which sensor(s) to use? - *Examples: the door switch, the temperature/humidity sensor (DHT-22), the air quality sensor (MQ-135)*
 - [ ] When to send the measurements? - *Examples: every time the door opens or closes.
 Every 5 minutes, around lunch time every 30 seconds*
 - [ ] What should it look like? *Can we hide the sensor, maybe under the ceiling?
 If we can't hide it what should it look like?
 Can we make it look good?
 Is it safe for a restaurant?
 It should stay there for a while.
-Can we make it durable?*
+Can we make it durable?
+Please take care we do not damage anything.*
 - [ ] Are there other things to consider?
 - [ ] Share your ideas!